-Academic dishonesty may occur in the context of a core or elective course.
-In such cases, a course instructor has the right to levy appropriate sanctions and/or require specific corrective actions that must be followed by the student.
-In some circumstances, instructors may find it necessary to inform the Ph.D.
-Committee that academic dishonesty has occurred and request that the Committee complete a review of the alleged dishonesty.
+Academic dishonesty may occur in the context of a core or elective course, in completion of duties in the student's graduate assistantship or other funded support or non-funded opportunities (predoctoral fellowships, external dissertation grants, faculty grants, collaborative unfunded projects with faculty, etc.), in research or other activities undertaken collaboratively with other student colleagues, or in sole authored/administered projects In cases involving coursework, a course instructor has the right to levy appropriate sanctions and/or require specific corrective actions that must be followed by the student.
+Instructors should inform the Associate Dean for Doctoral Education and/or the Ph.D.
+Program Committee that academic dishonesty has occurred and request that the Associate Dean and/or Committee complete a review of the alleged dishonesty.
 Academic dishonesty may also occur in assignments or work completed outside formal classroom settings (e.g., comprehensive exams, dissertations, independent studies).
-Faculty discovering academic dishonesty that occurs outside the classroom will refer such cases to the Ph.D.
-Committee for review.
+Faculty discovering academic dishonesty that occurs outside the classroom will refer such cases to the Associate Dean for Doctoral Education and/or Ph.D.
+Program Committee for review.
+Similarly, accusations of academic dishonesty emerging out of collaborative work with other students should be reported to the Associate Dean for Doctoral Education and/or PhD Program Committee.

-Upon receipt of a case involving academic dishonesty, the Committee will review the incident and recommend sanctions and/or corrective actions.
+Upon receipt of a case involving academic dishonesty, the Associate Dean and/or Committee will review the incident and recommend sanctions and/or corrective actions.
 A student who has violated principles of academic dishonesty may be terminated from the program.
 A termination decision for reasons of academic dishonesty is made by a majority vote of the Ph.D.
 Program Committee membership.
 Notification, with a copy to the student's advisor, will state:

-- 1. the nature of the academic dishonesty and basis for the termination from the Program; - 2. the fact that the student will not be allowed to enroll in additional courses at the University of Denver; and - 3. the fact that the student has a right to appeal the termination to the Dean and that this appeal must be made in writing within two weeks of the date the student was notified of the termination.
+1. the nature of the academic dishonesty and basis for the termination from the Program;

+- 2. the fact that the student will not be allowed to enroll in additional courses at the University of Denver; and - 3. the fact that the student has a right to appeal the termination to the Dean and that this appeal must be made in writing within two weeks of the date the student was notified of the termination.